-Radiographic or ultrasonic testing shall be carried out using procedures according to CSA W59.
+Radiographic or ultrasonic testing shall be carried out by the Contract Administrator using procedures according to CSA W59.

-Ultrasonic or radiographic testing shall be carried out on the entire length of selected splice welds chosen at random by the Quality Verification Engineer or the Welding Inspector assigned to carry out visual inspection.
+Ultrasonic or radiographic testing shall be carried out on the entire length of selected splice welds chosen at random by the Contract Administrator.